siuusunn/ga-project-1-snake-game/README.md

 (snake[0] % width === 0 && directionOfTravel === "left") ||
 (snake[0] - width <= 0 && directionOfTravel === "up"))
 ```

-The latter part of each condition above is to allow user to maneuver when the snake is AT the wall.

 Second step is to check if the snake is hitting its own body: